 Medical professionals who treated you through pregnancy and at your child’s birth might have made negligent decisions that to lead to a birth injury.

 After going through the delivery process, you might be concerned about your baby’s health.
 Maybe there are physical symptoms you notice in your child or you went through a concerning amount of pain through childbirth.
-Understanding the symptoms, names and impact of common birth injuries can help you detect if medical malpractice was committed.
+Understanding the symptoms, names, and causes of common birth injuries can help you detect if medical malpractice was committed.

 Symptoms and types of birth injuries